Dansnts/Dansnts/README.md

 ### About Me

-> A minimalist by nature who believes in the power of simplicity—designing solutions that are straightforward, efficient, and effective.
+> A minimalist by nature who believes in simple solutions that are straightforward, efficient, and effective.
 ---

 ###  Projects